-This concrete combines all the basic ingredients such as concrete, sand and aggregates using a 1: 2: 4 ratio, this general strength produces concrete.
+This normal strength concrete combines all the basic ingredients such as concrete, sand and aggregates using a 1: 2: 4 ratio, this general strength produces concrete.

-This is not very good for many other structures because it does not withstand the stresses created by wind loading or vibration.
+This is not recommended for many other structures because it does not withstand the stresses created by wind loads or vibrations.

-It faces challenges such as general strength concrete, it does not stand up to vibration or wind loading very well.
+It faces challenges such as general strength concrete does not withstand vibration of air loading very well.

-This types of concrete is widely used in industry and modern construction, the strength of reinforced concrete is aided by placing wires, steel rods, or cables into the concrete before it set.
+This reinforced concrete is widely used in industry and modern construction, the strength of reinforced concrete is aided by placing wires, steel rods, or cables into the concrete before it set.

-These reinforcements resist tensile forces while concrete itself helps resist compressive forces.
-They form a strong bond and two materials resist many applied forces.
+These reinforcements resist tensile forces while concrete itself helps to resist compressive forces, form a strong bond and two materials resist many applied forces.

-When you travel near a construction site, you’re likely to see reinforced cement concrete with rebar.
+When you travel near a construction site, you are likely to see reinforced cement concrete with rebars.

-Many large concrete projects use prestressed concrete units made using a special technique.
+Many large concrete projects uses prestressed concrete units which is made using a special technique.

 Like reinforced concrete, it includes bars or tendons but these straps or tendons are stressed before the actual application of concrete.

-When the solid is set, this unit is put into compression, this process makes the lower part of the unit stronger against tensile forces, however this requires heavy equipment and skilled labor.
+When the solid is set, this unit is put into compression, this process makes the lower part of the unit stronger against tensile forces, however, requires heavy equipment and skilled labor.

-Typically, prestressed units are built and assembled on site, they are used to construct bridges, heavily filled structures or roofs with long spans.
+Typically, prestressed units are built and assembled on-site as they are used to construct bridges, heavily filled structures, or roofs with long spans.

-This precast concrete is cast in a factory according to exact specifications, the concrete units are then transported to the location and assembled, it is used for concrete blocks, precast walls, stair items and poles.
+This precast concrete is cast in a factory according to exact specifications, the concrete units are then transported to the location and assembled, it is used for concrete blocks, precast walls, stair items, and poles.

-The advantage of using precast concrete is its quick assembly as the units are manufactured in a factory, they are of very high quality.
+The benefit of using these types of concrete is its quick assembly as the units are manufactured in a factory and they are of very high quality.

-Lightweight concrete is any type of concrete whose density is less than 1920kg / m3 made using lightweight aggregates that add to the density of the concrete.
+Lightweight concrete is the type of concrete whose density is less than 1920kg / m3, which is made using lightweight aggregates that add to the density of the concrete.

-Crushed rocks are commonly used.
-Berytes, a colorless or white material containing barium sulfate and a major component in barium, is the most frequently employed rock.
+Barytes, a colorless or white material containing barium sulfate and a major component in barium are the most frequently employed rock.

-These concrete hold billions of microscopic air cells in every cubic foot, small air pockets relieve internal pressure on the concrete.
+This air-entrained concrete holds billions of microscopic air cells in every cubic foot, small air pockets relieve internal pressure on the concrete.